mikael-johnsson/team3-dec-hackathon/README.md

 ### **Goal**
 The **Goal** section provides a concise summary of the main objective or purpose of the project described in this README.
 It addresses the following aspects:

-- 🎄 **Problem Statement:** A brief description of the holiday-related issue or gap our project aims to address.
+- 🎄 **Problem Statement:** <br> When you think of an original advent calendar, you think of the one you purchase from your local shops and retail stores.
+You very rarely see a online, **interactive** advent calendar.
-- 🎄 **Objective(s):** What does our project set out to achieve?
+- 🎄 **Objective(s):** <br> Users can interact with the calendar day to day, with each day allowing the user to interact with a new door.
+Each door provides it own **unique** content.
+Leading to a new <em>fun fact, riddle, joke or image related to Christmas</em>.
+The aim is to allow users to have fun while also counting down the days to Christmas.
-- 🎄 **Target Audience:** Who will benefit from this project?
+- 🎄 **Target Audience:** <br> Anyone who would like to experience a unique way to enjoy the countdown to Christmas and may not of had a chance to purchase a traditional advent calender.
+Just pop online and enjoy.
-- 🎄 **Benefits:** How will this project make the holidays brighter, more inclusive, or more joyful?
+- 🎄 **Benefits:** <br>This project can be a **joyful** daily interaction for families, couples, youths to make for a fun festive way to count down the days to Christmas.
+Find a fun fact about Christmas, solve a Christmas riddle or have a festive laugh with a joke or two.

 ---